 In this article, I gave you five solid ways to reverse engineer your competitors' backlinks.
 But when you really think about it, it always comes down to creating great content.

 Backlinks are ultimately votes.
 The tactics are nothing but ways to find out what content of your competitors was most often voted for.
 Those votes mean even more now than 5 or 10 years ago.
 It has become harder to get backlinks because everyone knows about their value.
-That means when content got a backlink, it is a strong signal for high value.
+That means when content gets a backlink, it is a strong signal for high value.

 The Penguin Update changed link building forever but it is not completely out of control.
 We can still actively push our link profile in the right direction.